Graph Laplacian Learning with Exponential Family Noise: Experiments

-Learning the interactions between the neurons from these spiking activity matrices enables relating functional connectivity patterns to behavior.
-We infer a graph of neurons for each trial using GLEN-TV with Poisson observations.
 We perform linear discriminant analysis (LDA) on the degree vector of learned Laplacians, using direction conditions as 8 class labels.
 LDA achieves $67.86\%$ accuracy which indicates that the structural information in our learned graphs encode the class conditions.
 When applying GLEN without the temporal modeling, LDA only achieves $61.26\%$ accuracy, which indicates the importance of modeling temporal correlations.
-We visualize the denoised signals of a single conditions in Fig.~\ref{fig:nlb_denoise}.
-See all conditions in Appendix.~\ref{sec:more_denoising}.
+We also visualize the average spiking activity and the averaged denoised signals for all 8 conditions in Fig.~\ref{fig:conditional_denoised_nlb_signals}.
+The denoised signals are the exponential of learn smooth representation $\mathbf{Y}$, which can be considered as the firing rate of neurons.
+Note that GLEN-TV smooths the signals both spatially and temporally.